 The Ministry of Health’s Hearing Aid Subsidy Scheme provides $511.11 (including GST) per hearing aid to adults (over the age of 16) who:

 You may be eligible to get funding for hearing aids from the Accident Compensation Corporation or Veterans’ Affairs New Zealand.
-If you qualify for funding from either of those organisations, you can’t get support from the Ministry of Health’s Hearing Aid Subsidy Scheme.
+You can’t get the Ministry of Health’s Hearing Aid Subsidy Scheme if you qualify for funding from either of those organisations.

 The Accident Compensation Corporation